margined-protocol/docs/architecture/overview.md

 ### Margin Engine

-The margin engine manages the positions of protocol users ans is permissoned to perform actions with the vAMMs on behalf of users.
+The margin engine manages the positions of protocol users and is permissoned to perform actions with the vAMMs on behalf of users.
 Traders use the margin engine contract to open and close positions.
-Additionally traders are able to deposit and remove margin from their margin account within the engine as appropriate.
+Additionally, traders are able to deposit and remove margin from their margin account within the engine as appropriate.

 The margin engine holds all collateral of the traders, however should a shortfall occur the margin engine is able to withdraw funds from the insurance fund in order to cover a shortfall.